Guidelines for all financial institutions on how to apply the total debt servicing ratio (TDSR) to property loans.

 Total Debt Servicing Ratio for Property Loans

-The total debt servicing ratio (TDSR) threshold for property loans is set at a maximum of 60% of the borrower's monthly income.
+For property loans where the OTP is granted on or after 16 December 2021, the total debt servicing ratio (TDSR) threshold is set at a maximum of 55% of the borrower's monthly income.
 Monthly debt obligations count towards this threshold.
 Exceptions exist for certain situations.

 Calculating TDSR Thresholds